 In the UK, consumer spending habits are far from clear, and while retail figures have started to rebalance, clothing and footwear sales have continued to suffer.
 An ever-growing list of household names, including Marks & Spencer, Boots and John Lewis, have announced thousands of job cuts.

 As a result, many customer service teams are overstretched, leaving them less time to focus on individual customer queries or complaints.
-The winter period is undoubtedly set to be a challenging time, so retailers will need to switch up their customer service strategy to get the most out of Black Friday, Christmas and the January sales.
+The winter period is undoubtedly set to be a challenging time, so retailers will need to switch up their customer service strategy to get the most out of Black Friday, Christmas and January sales.
 According to e-commerce consultancy Wunderman Thompson Commerce, spending is set to shrink by 22%, however, online spending is expected to surge.
-More remote purchases equals greater strain on customer service agents.
+More remote purchases equal greater strain on customer service agents.

 Acknowledging the power of effective communication with customers should be at the core of every retail game plan.
-And with the use of digital channels booming, this means that customer call deflection is a vital tool.
+And with the use of digital channels booming, this means that a customer call deflection is a vital tool.
 As explained in a recent white paper, the goal of call deflection isn’t to avoid interaction with the customer – quite the opposite.
 Deflecting calls, either before or during the call itself and pointing callers towards more convenient channels boosts the customer experience.

 Call deflection reduces costs and streamlines contact centre activity, enabling agents to handle more interactions via digital channels, keeping call times down.
 This is particularly important when dealing with increased consumer communication spurred on by events like Black Friday.